 7.1 The guidance in paragraph 38 of SSAP No. 43 indicates that a reporting entity shall continue to estimate the present value of cash flows expected to be collected over the life of the asset-backed security.
 This guidance is explicit that the reporting entity shall continue to estimate the present value of cash flows expected to be collected over the life of the loan-backed or structured security.

 7.2 As provided in paragraph 2.2 of this Q&A, if the entity does not want to assess cash flows of an impaired security (fair value is less than amortized cost), the entity can designate the security as one the entity intends to sell, or one that the entity does not have the intent and ability to hold, providing it is reflective of the true intent and assessment of the ability of the entity.
-Reporting entities subject to the requirements of AVR and IMR should allocate the impairment loss between AVR and IMR accordingly.
+Reporting entities subject to the requirements of AVR and IMR should allocate the impairment loss between AVR and IMR in accordance with SSAP No. 7.

 Q&A 8 – Discusses reporting in lots and the requirement to track separately for IMR/AVR allocation.
 No revisions proposed.